NZBMA’s Terms & Conditions

 Stage 4: Unresolved fees may be referred to external collection agencies, compliant with the Credit Contracts and Consumer Finance Act 2003.

-All collection activities aim to comply with:
+All collection activities comply with:

 Privacy Act 2020 disclosure limitations and consent requirements